-Total firms assets are defined as the sum of the Government Pension Fund Global, the investment portfolio of the foreign exchange reserves, the Government Petroleum Insurance Fund, and the Petroleum Buffer portfolio of the foreign exchange reserves.
-The money market portfolio of the foreign exchange reserves is managed by the Norges Bank Markets and Banking Services division and is not part of firm assets.
+Total firm assets are defined as the sum of the Government Pension Fund Global, the investment portfolio of the foreign exchange reserves, the Government Petroleum Insurance Fund, and the Petroleum Buffer portfolio of the foreign exchange reserves.
+The money market portfolio of the foreign exchange reserves is managed by the Norges Bank Markets and ICT division and is not part of firm assets.
 On close of 31 December, 2010 the Insurance Fund was terminated and its assets were moved to the Pension Fund since the Pension Fund is able to buffer large and unexpected claims arising from petroleum activities on its own.
 The termination of the Insurance Fund was approved by the Norwegian Parliament after proposal from the Ministry of Finance.
 The termination was treated as an inflow to the Pension Fund and an outflow from the Insurance Fund and the Insurance Fund's assets are therefore zero at year-end 2010.
-On June 1, 2012, the management of the Petroleum Buffer portfolio was transferred to Norges Bank Markets and Banking services division.
+On June 1, 2012, the management of the Petroleum Buffer portfolio was transferred to Norges Bank Markets and ICT division.
+On close November 2016 the Fixed Income part of the foreign exchange reserves was transferred to Norges Banks Markets and ICT division.